lenticularis39/axpbox/README.md

 - CMake is used for compilation instead of autotools
 - OpenVMS host support was dropped
 - es40 and es40_cfg were merged into one executable (axpbox)
+- The code was cleaned to compile without warnings on most compilers